What is “multi-node” for our Walmart Direct connection

 If you are using a custom system to download orders through the Walmart API, you will need to make a small change to your API requests to exclude Deliverr orders.
 Documentation will be linked from here once Walmart publishes the details.

-- ShipStation is NOT currently compatible
+- ShipStation is currently compatible

-- ShippingEasy is NOT currently compatible
+- ShippingEasy is currently compatible

 If you are using an incompatible system and still want to take advantage of Deliverr for multi-node, you can manage your non-Deliverr orders by export/import of order files through Walmart Seller Central, as described here: https://sellerhelp.walmart.com/s/guide?article=000007160.

 - Connect to Deliverr via an activated Walmart Direct integration.

 - Your Shipping column in Walmart API permissions for Deliverr must be set to “Full Access”.